Jerome-Silabs/SE_FAE_team/OpenThread/Applications/CHIP_use_python_controller/commision_and_test.md

 ## Send ZCL command to the node :

-You can toggle the led of the example with the following command:
+If you are working on a Light example, you can now toggle the led of the example with the following command:

 ```
 > chip-device-ctrl > zcl OnOff Toggle <NodeId> <EndpointId> <GroupId>